GuanceCloud/guance-docs/docs/en/scene/explorer/custom-explorer.md

-# Quickly build a custom log viewer
+# Quickly build a custom log explorer
 ---

-The log viewer is an important tool for log observation, supporting us to quickly locate the problem by searching and filtering.
-The "Guance" in the original log observation viewer based on the new custom log viewer support at the scene.
+The log explorer is an important tool for log observation, supporting us to quickly locate the problem by searching and filtering.
+The "Guance" in the original log observation explorer based on the new custom log explorer support at the scene.

-The custom viewer uses a new unified layout, responsive configuration mode and more scientific data association configuration, the following will take the Redis log custom viewer as an example, you can experience the following operations in the custom viewer.
+The custom explorer uses a new unified layout, responsive configuration mode and more scientific data association configuration, the following will take the Redis log custom explorer as an example, you can experience the following operations in the custom explorer.

 - Multiple custom chart display settings
 - Customizable shortcut filter fields
 - Customize the list to display columns by default
 - Bind the built-in view for viewing associations

-## Start creating a custom viewer for the logs
+## Start creating a custom explorer for the logs
-### Create a new Redis log viewer
+### Create a new Redis log explorer
-Go to 「Scene」 - 「Viewer」 page, click 「New Viewer」 to create a new custom viewer.
+Go to 「Scene」 - 「Explorer」 page, click 「New Explorer」 to create a new custom explorer.
 As shown in the following figure.

-Note: If after setting the index in 「Log」 - 「Index」, it supports to select different indexes corresponding to the log content in the custom viewer.
+Note: If after setting the index in 「Log」 - 「Index」, it supports to select different indexes corresponding to the log content in the custom explorer.
 For more details, please refer to the document [Log Index](../../logs/multi-index.md) 。

 ![](../img/1111.gif)